js-temporal/temporal-polyfill/README.md

 Until recently, this polyfill lagged behind the proposal repo (and its not-for-production-use polyfill).
 It's now caught up with the last few years of changes to the Temporal proposal, including many removed APIs and other breaking changes.
-While breaking changes to any TC39 proposal are always possible before [Stage 4](https://tc39.es/process-document/), Temporal is close to adoption and no signifncant changes are expected in the future.
+While breaking changes to any TC39 proposal are always possible before [Stage 4](https://tc39.es/process-document/), Temporal is close to adoption and no significant changes are expected in the future.

 The [changelog](./CHANGELOG.md#050) details what's changed, including tips for migrating existing code to the latest version.